 Charles Edwards is an inspirational leader, iconic brand development facilitator, and organizational change agent with solid experience leading operations in large corporate, NGO, entrepreneurial, academic, and NPO sectors.
 He has led major business turnaround initiatives over his 25 year IBM career.
-After IBM, Charles served as Senior Vice President & Chief Marketing Officer of the 1996 Paralympic Games and achieved the strongest financial and spectator results in the history of the Paralympic Games.
-Charles has also led successful initiatives as Co-CEO of an Internet technology venture, and Assistant Dean for Corporate Relations at the GSU Robinson College of Business.
-Most recently, he led the merger of two NPO’s and served as the inaugural President & CEO of the new organization to establish its brand, and launch its strategic plan.
+After IBM, Charles served as Senior Vice President & Chief Marketing Officer of the 1996 Paralympic Games and achieved the strongest financial and spectator results in their history.
 Charles grew up in Detroit, is a veteran, and earned bachelor’s industrial engineering (IE) and MBA degrees from the University of Michigan, and master’s IE from Wayne State University.
-He and his bride of 30+ years have four children and three wonderful grandchildren.

 L. Hunter Lovins is President and founder of the Natural Capitalism Solutions (NCS).
 Hunter’s areas of expertise include Natural Capitalism, sustainable development, globalization, energy and resource policy, economic development, climate change, land management, and fire rescue and emergency medicine.
 Lovins has consulted with large and small companies including the International Finance Corporation, Royal Dutch Shell, Interface, Clif Bar, and Wal-Mart.
-Governmental clients include the Pentagon, U.S. Environmental Protection Agency, Department of Energy and other agencies, numerous cities, and the governments of Jamaica, Australia, and the U.S. She has also served an advisor to the Energy Minister of the Government of Afghanistan.
-Recipient of such honors as the Right Livelihood Award, Lindbergh Award and Leadership in Business, she was named Time Magazine 2000 Hero of the Planet and in 2009 Newsweek dubbed her a “Green Business Icon.”
-She has co-authored nine books and hundreds of papers, including the 1999 book, Natural Capitalism, 2006 e-book Climate Protection Manual for Cities, and the 2009 Transforming Industry in Asia.
-Trained as a sociologist and lawyer (JD), Hunter is also currently faculty at Bainbridge Graduate Institute.
-She was a founding Professor of Business at Presidio Graduate School, one of the first accredited programs offering an MBA in Sustainable Management and is currently Chief Insurgent of the madrone project.
+Governmental clients include the Pentagon, U.S. Environmental Protection Agency, Department of Energy and other agencies, numerous cities, and the governments of Jamaica, Australia, and the U.S. Trained as a sociologist and lawyer (JD), Hunter is also currently faculty at Bainbridge Graduate Institute.